nickbennings/Weather-Forecasting-Directions-Website/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Nick Bennings

 ## License